upgundecha/ifttt-build-notifier/README.md

 13. Now, navigate to https://ifttt.com/maker
 14. Copy the Key from `Your key is:` section

-Back in Jenkins, let's setup a project to send build notifications:
+Back in Jenkins setup a project to send build notifications:

-1. Configure the Job or Project for which you want to enable IFTTT trigger
+1. Configure a Job or Project for which you want to enable IFTTT trigger
 2. Add `IFTTT Build Notifier` action from `Add Post Build Action` list
 3. Enter `Event Name` specified in Step#4 above (for example `build_notification`)
-4. Enter `Key copied` from Step#14 above
+4. Enter `Key` copied from Step#14 above
 3. Save the configuration
 4. That's it

-Now whenever a build triggers, you will see a Twitter message with build status
+Now whenever a build is triggered and completed, you will see a Twitter message with build status